Nancypatel1103/ComplianceClient/Authentucation/Authentucation.md

-# Authentication
+# Gwc-external-authentication

-## What is an Authentication
+## What is a Gwc-external-authentication
-The process of confirming a user's or entity's identity when they want to access a system, network, or resource is called authentication.
-To ensure permitted access, it entails verifying the user's credentials—password and username, for example—against recorded information.
+Gwc-external-authentication is an authentication method used to verify user credentials externally, typically through a separate authentication service or system.
+It enables users to log in to a system or network using their credentials from an external source, such as a third-party authentication provider or an integrated authentication system.

-## Why do we need an Authentication
+## Why do we need a Gwc-external-authentication
-For the purpose of maintaining security and restricting access to private data or resources, authentication is essential.
-It contributes to preventing unwanted access, and protecting privacy and data integrity.
-Authentication improves system security, reduces the possibility of data breaches, and guards against malevolent or unauthorized activity by authenticating users.
+Gwc-external-authentication makes use of already-existing authentication systems to provide increased security and flexibility.
+It makes it easier to control user access and eliminates the need for users to memorize numerous sets of credentials.
+It also enables seamless connection with external identity suppliers.
+This approach preserves strong security standards while improving user experience.

-## How to connect Authentication
+## How to connect Gwc-external-authentication

 1. Go to (https://devic.elemprin.com/#/login).
 After filling in the details click on the **Login** button.